 Ingredients in This Kale Tonic Recipe

-- 1 Fuji apple, chopped into smaller pieces – I love using Fuji apples because they add natural sweetness without extra sugar.
+- Fuji apple, chopped into smaller pieces - I love using Fuji apples because they add natural sweetness without extra sugar.
 They have a crisp texture and a balanced flavor that works perfectly in this kale tonic.
 However, you can use other apple varieties too!
 Honeycrisp and Gala apples are great alternatives for a similarly sweet taste, while Granny Smith will add a tangy twist if you prefer a less sweet option.

-- ¼ cup coconut water – If you don’t have coconut water, you can substitute it with filtered water, a simple, neutral option that keeps the drink light and refreshing.
+- Coconut water - If you don't have coconut water, you can substitute it with filtered water, a simple, neutral option that keeps the drink light and refreshing.
 You can add cooled green tea (cooled), which gives a mild flavor and an extra antioxidant boost.
 You can also add orange juice, which adds natural sweetness and more vitamin C. Each option will slightly change the flavor, but they all work well in this kale tonic!

-Step-by-Step Instructions for this Homemade Kale Tonic
+How to Make this Homemade Kale Tonic

 - Add all ingredients to a high-speed blender.